surprisetalk/blogs.hn/readme.md

 ]
 ```

-3. Append to
+3. Add to
    [blogs.json](https://github.com/surprisetalk/blogs.hn/blob/main/blogs.json)
    in a pull request.
+To prevent merge conflicts, please don't append to the top
+   or bottom!